 To provide context for the fallback rate numbers, we contrast our $\itaps$ values to the fallback probability observed with using a TA validation approach.
 The best performing TA validation method is the SVM-based $\itapx$~as seen in Section~\ref{sec:results_validation}.
 We use the FPR of SVM-based $\itapx$ in~\eqref{eq:fallback_validation} to compute the fallback probability of the validation method.
 Observe from~\eqref{eq:fallback_validation} that the fallback rate for TA validation further depends on $p_{\Delta d > \Delta d_\per}$.
-Greater the value of $p_{\Delta d > \Delta d_\per}$ for a UE, higher is the fallback rate since TA validation attempts to invalidate and prohibit UEs from using PURs when $\Delta d > \Delta d_\per$.
-On the other hand, our $\itaps$~solution proactively predicts the TA such that a UE can always use PURs.
+Greater the value of $p_{\Delta d > \Delta d_\per}$ for a UE, higher is the fallback rate, since TA validation attempts to invalidate and prohibit UEs from using CG-SDT when $\Delta d > \Delta d_\per$.
+On the other hand, our $\itaps$~solution proactively predicts the TA such that a UE can always use CG-SDT.

 We present the average fallback rates in Table~\ref{table:fallback_rate}.
-We tabulate the results for three different values of $p_{\Delta d > \Delta d_\per} = \{25\%, 50\%, 75\%\}$ to account for different possible UE movements and PUR transmission intervals.
-For instance, a highly mobile UE with a large interval between successive PUR occasions may have a higher $p_{\Delta d > \Delta d_\per}$ than a UE that moves slower with more frequent PUR transmissions.
-We observe that using \itaps~significantly reduces the fallback rates and improves the usability of PURs.
-While we target an ideal zero fallback rate, which our ML-aided $\itaps$ comes close to in relatively small cells, any reduction in the fallback rate over the TA validation approach improves the applicability of PUR.
-The worst-case fallback probabilities of \itaps, which is at $d_\cell = 5$~km, still cuts the fallback rates of $\itapx$~by more than half in highly mobile UEs.
-Since using PURs has been shown to reduce UE power consumption by about $50\%$~\cite{hoglund20203gpp}, slashing the fallback rates by over half significantly improves the battery life of C-IoT UEs.
+We tabulate the results for three different values of $p_{\Delta d > \Delta d_\per} = \{25\%, 50\%, 75\%\}$ to account for different possible UE movements and CG-SDT intervals.
+For instance, a highly mobile UE with a large interval between successive CG-SDT occasions may have a higher $p_{\Delta d > \Delta d_\per}$ than a UE that moves slower with more frequent CG-SDT transmissions.
+We observe that using \itaps~significantly reduces the fallback rates and improves the usability of CG-SDT.
+While we target an ideal zero fallback rate, which our ML-aided $\itaps$ comes close to in relatively small cells, any reduction in the fallback rate over the TA validation approach improves the applicability of CG-SDT.
+The worst-case fallback probabilities of \itaps, which is at $r_\cell = 5$~km, still cuts the fallback rates of $\itapx$~by more than half in highly mobile UEs.